Presentation of the contest

 Team members should also become acquainted with the format of the problems and with the algorithmic concepts that usually occur in problems; and of course they should have some practice with one of the official programming languages, to write code quickly and without errors, and debug it efficiently if there is a problem.

 The best way to train as a team is to get together with your team members and with one computer for a fixed duration (five hours or a bit less), and try your luck on some problems from previous years without using the Internet.
-There are websites that collect such problems, and also provide a judging system which is similar to the one used in the contest: examples are ACM-ICPC Live Archive and UVa Online Judge.
-For instance, the problems of SWERC 2016 can be found on ACM-ICPC Live Archive and on UVa Online Judge.
-To use the judging system on these websites, you need to create an account (on UVa Online Judge, on ACM-ICPC Live Archive).
+There are websites that collect such problems, and also provide a judging system which is similar to the one used in the contest.
+A large collection of ICPC problems is offered on websites such as ICPC Live Archive and UVa Online Judge; in particular the problems of SWERC 2017 can be found on ICPC Live Archive and on UVa Online Judge.
+To use the judging system on these websites, you need to create an account (on UVa Online Judge, on ICPC Live Archive).
 There are other websites to train for programming contests in general, such as Codeforces, Topcoder, and France-IOI (in French).